CodeDifferently/piano-lecture/README.md

 </ul>
     </ul>
 ```
-the `data-key` attribute here is a big part of how you will be connecting your keyboard keys to a sound
+The `data-key` attribute here is a big part of how you will be connecting your keyboard keys to a sound

 * <a href="https://www.keycode.info">keycode.info </a> will give you data-key values for every letter on the keyboard

 ##### Styling your base
-your probably looking at your application saying "thats not a piano!"
+You're probably looking at your application saying "That's not a piano!"
 Dont worry thats what we're getting to next.

 You can start by adding a new css file to your project `styles.css` and adding the following css.